yushiangfu/study-notes/c0-task-memory.md

 ## <a name="memory-layout"></a> Memory Layout

-The executable mainly consists of code, data, and other segments.
+The executable primarily consists of code, data, and other segments.
-Additional mappings are requisite before running when the program's primary parts are loaded into memory.
+Prior to running the program's main parts in memory, additional mappings are necessary.

-- Main program
+- Main program:
-  - There are three mappings: `text`, `data`, and `bss`.
+  - The main program consists of three mappings: `text`, `data`, and `bss`.
-  - Other segments, such as debug information, are unnecessary and won't be loaded into a mapping.
+  - Debug information and other segments are unnecessary and won't be loaded into a mapping.
-- Stack
+- Stack:
-  - for function call mechanism
+  - The stack is utilized for the function call mechanism and is downward expandable, meaning its mapping size can change.
-  - downward expandable (mapping size changes)
   - Each thread within a process has its own stack.
-- Heap
+- Heap:
-  - The `malloc()` and alike make use of this region.
+  - The heap is utilized by functions like `malloc()` and similar operations.
-  - upward expandable (mapping size changes)
+  - It is upward expandable, allowing its mapping size to change.
-- Libraries
+- Libraries:
-  - Such as standard C and/or thread library
-  - Each one also occupies three mappings, as the main program does.
+  - Libraries, such as the standard C library or thread library, also occupy three mappings, similar to the main program.
-- Linker
+- Linker:
-  - It helps load a series of built-time-specified libraries into memory.
+  - The linker assists in loading a series of specified libraries into memory.
-  - yes, three mappings
-  - Although common names are `ld.so` or `ld-linux.so`, it's expected to be an executable instead of a shared library.
+  - It occupies three mappings, although it is expected to be an executable rather than a shared library, commonly known as `ld.so` or `ld-linux.so`.
-- Others
+- Others:
-  - They are `sigpage`, `vvar`, and `vdso`, and I have no idea what they are doing yet.
+  - The `sigpage`, `vvar`, and `vdso` segments have specific functions that are currently unknown to me

-Each region has its own permission and flags; in practice, the kernel uses the virtual memory area (vma) structure to describe it.
+Each region has its own set of permissions and flags.
+The kernel utilizes the virtual memory area (`vma`) structure to describe each region.
-From the content source's point of view, it's either a file mapping if a backed file exists or an anonymous mapping such as stack and heap.
+From the content source's perspective, regions can be either file mappings if backed by a file or anonymous mappings, as seen in the stack and heap.

 <p align="center"><img src="images/task-memory/memory-layout.png" /></p>